Login

 Kexin Helical Gear's Post

-GEARS is a deep learning-based model that predicts the gene expression outcome of combinatorially perturbing a set of one or more genes (perturbation set).
-Given unperturbed single-cell gene expression along with the perturbation set being applied (Fig. 1a), the output is the transcriptional state of the cell following the perturbation (Methods).
+GEARS is a deep learning-based model that predicts the gene expression outcome when a set of one or more genes is perturbated (perturbation set).
+Given unperturbed single-cell gene expression data along with the applied perturbation set, the model outputs the transcriptional state of the cell following the perturbation.

 Fig. 1: GEARS combines prior knowledge with deep learning to predict postperturbation gene expression.